surveygraph/surveygraphr/README.md

 ## Overview

-**surveygraph** is a lightweight library used to produce network representations of attitudes, as they emerge in tabular sociological data such as surveys.
+surveygraph is a lightweight library used to produce network representations of attitudes, as they emerge in tabular sociological data such as surveys.

-We assume tabular data with rows representing agents (such as individuals) and columns representing items (such as survey questions).
+We assume tabular data with rows representing agents, such as individuals, and columns representing items, such as survey questions.
+Table entries represent responses by agents to items.
 By computing the similarity between each pair of rows and each pair of columns we obtain, respectively,

-1. the *agent* network, where nodes represent agents, and weighted edges encode the similarity between adjacent agents
+1. the *agent* network, where nodes represent agents, with weighted edges drawn between similar agents
-2. the *symbolic* network, where nodes represent items, and weighted edges measure the similarity of responses elicited across all agents
+2. the *symbolic* network, where nodes represent survey items, with weighted edges drawn between similar items

-By plotting these networks with tools such as `igraph`, we obtain easily accessible and visually striking representations of structure within the survey data.
+By plotting these networks with tools such as igraph, we obtain accessible and visually striking representations of structure within the survey data.

 ## Installation